 |It offers excellent back support and pain relief.|

-This CertiPur-US certified hybrid mattress is an awesome choice if you’re a back sleeper who suffers from back or joint pain.
+This CertiPur-US certified hybrid mattress is an excellent choice if you’re a back sleeper who suffers from back or joint pain.
 This is because its memory foam and inspiring design develop a balance between firmness and softness for extra support.
-Besides that, it distributes weight evenly to relieve pressure points that cause muscle pulling.
+Besides, it distributes weight evenly to relieve pressure points that cause muscle pulling.

-Also, if you’re worried about bed bugs being delivered alongside your mattress; this mattress comes compressed, rolled, and shipped in a box to keep out any unwanted critters.
-Keep in mind, you shouldn’t sleep on the mattress within the first 48-72 hours
+Also, if you’re worried about bed bugs being delivered alongside your mattress, this mattress comes compressed, rolled, and shipped in a box to keep out unwanted critters.
+Keep in mind you shouldn’t sleep on the mattress within the first 48-72 hours

 Did we mention its 690 pocketed innerspring work independently from each other to effectively absorb sound and vibration; this helps to promote uninterrupted quality sleep.

-Similarly, the combination of its breathable knit cover with a cool memory foam layer will promote restorative sleep by absorbing hot air, so you won’t be woken up by dripping wet clothes because of excessive sweating.
+Similarly, the combination of its breathable knit cover with a cool memory foam layer will promote restorative sleep by absorbing hot air so that dripping wet clothes won’t wake you up because of excessive sweating.